SQUA7426/SQUA7426/README.md

 - 👋 Hi, I’m @SQUA7426
 - 👀 I’m interested in Computer Science and Mangas
 - 🌱 I’m currently learning Java and C++
-- Studying applied computer science on the HTWG Constance
+- Studying applied computer science at the HTWG Constance